 I liked the words.
 I rolled them on my tongue like ripe cherries.
 Archipelago.
 Kinshasa.
 Lesotho.
 Kilimanjaro.
 Azerbaijan.
 Bujumbura.

 I measured distance in child-sized fingertips as they walked across pages.
 I followed down roads in my mind.
 Roads with names and distances.
 In Nogales, my hometown, I didn’t know the names of most roads.
 I didn’t need to.
-You either went onto the overpass to Grande or under it to Morley.
+You either went onto the overpass to Grand or under it to Morley.
 And from those places, it was take a left at the bridge or a right at Walgreens.
 There was no imagination.
 Everything felt immutable and stale.

 But in my room, with the desk lamp on, I could dive deep down into the Pacific Ocean’s Mariana Trench, a place not even light could reach.
 Light, the other side of energy.
 How was that possible?
 I read yesterday that Victor Vescovo journeyed 10,927 meters (35,853 feet) to the bottom of the Challenger Deep, the southern end of the Mariana Trench, as part of a mission to chart the world’s deepest underwater places.
 On May 1st, 2019.
 What did he find there?
 A plastic bag.